Compare two cars

 Verdict

-BMW appears just a bit more reliable, although the difference is truly marginal.
+Audi appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, 5 Series beats the other contender by far, making it the best choice without even considering other things.
 It all continues in the same direction, with BMW offering somewhat better performance, just enough to call it quicker.
 It does come at a cost though, and that's the fuel consumption...
-It's not difficult to say then that if I'd need to make a choice, it would definitely be the BMW.
+I believe that, when we take all into account, we have only one winner here - the BMW.
 Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
 I'm only here to help.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser, out of 12.000+ vehicles we currently have in our database.
+Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser, among more than 12.000 different ones in our database.

 Follow us